misterfish/stick/README.md

 	  ...
 	}

-To make an `animal` instance, you pass this prototype object to Object.create, then assign properties.
-If you wish you can treat one of these objects as a prototype for a new kind of object, a `dog` for example, copy in some more functions, use Object.create again, and so on.
+To make an `animal` instance, you pass this prototype object to `Object.create`, assign some methods and/or properties.
+If you wish you can use `Object.create` again (and again) before assigning properties, copy in some more values, use `Object.create` again, and so on.

-(Nothing will stop you from using `Object.create` on an object with non-method properties in it, and it will probably do what you want, but it's best avoided).
+(Nothing will stop you from using `Object.create` on an object with non-method properties in it, and it will probably do what you want, but it's best avoided -- add your properties to the last object in the chain).

 We encapsulate this process with the notion of a factory, which is an object which knows how to spawn objects of a certain sort.